 Pain - hip

-Hip-related pain is not always felt directly over the hip.
-Instead, you may feel it in the middle of your thigh or in your groin.
-Similarly, pain you feel in the hip may actually reflect a problem in your back, rather than your hip itself.
+Pain you feel in the hip may reflect a problem in your back, rather than in the hip itself.

 When to Contact a Medical Professional

-Call your doctor if:
+Call your provider if:

 What to Expect at Your Office Visit

-Your health care provider may tell you to take a higher dose of over-the-counter medication, or give you a prescription anti-inflammatory medication.
+Your provider may tell you to take a higher dose of over-the-counter medication.
+You may also need a prescription anti-inflammatory medication.

 Huddleston JI, Goodman SB.
 Hip and knee pain.
 In: Firestein GS, Budd RC, Harris ED Jr, et al, eds.
 Kelley's Textbook of Rheumatology.
-8th ed.
-Philadelphia, Pa: Saunders Elsevier; 2008:chap 42.
+9th ed.
+Philadelphia, PA: Elsevier Saunders; 2012:chap 48.

-Review Date: 6/4/2011
+Review Date: 5/9/2015

-Reviewed By: Linda J. Vorvick, MD, Medical Director, MEDEX Northwest Division of Physician Assistant Studies, University of Washington, School of Medicine; and C. Benjamin Ma, MD, Assistant Professor, Chief, Sports Medicine and Shoulder Service, UCSF Dept. of Orthopaedic Surgery.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Reviewed By: C. Benjamin Ma, MD, Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery, San Francisco, CA. Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
-Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.
+Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., a business unit of Ebix, Inc. Any duplication or distribution of the information contained herein is strictly prohibited.